Frank Sinatra and Jewish activism

 Frank Sinatra was a strong supporter and activist for Jewish causes in the United States and Israel.
-According to Santopietro, Sinatra was a "lifelong sympathizer with Jewish causes".
+According to Tom Santopietro, Sinatra was a "lifelong sympathizer with Jewish causes".
 Sinatra participated in Hollywood protests and productions supporting Jews during the Holocaust and the formation of the State of Israel.
 He actively fund-raised for Israel Bonds, the Hebrew University of Jerusalem, and the Simon Wiesenthal Center, and helped establish two intercultural centers in Israel which bear his name.
 Due to his support of Israel, his recordings and films were banned by the Arab League and by Lebanon.

 Personal relationships with Jews

 Sinatra became friendly with Jewish individuals in his youth.
 His Jewish neighbor, Mrs. Golden, often babysat him while his mother was out working.
 She spoke to him in Yiddish and served him coffee cake and apples.
 For many years Sinatra wore a mezuzah charm that Golden had given him.
 In 1944 Sinatra insisted on a Jewish friend, Manie Sacks, serving as godfather at his son's baptism over the vociferous protests of the priest.

 According to Swan, Sinatra despised racial prejudice and was quick to put a stop to it.
 Sinatra said: "When I was a kid and someone called me a 'dirty little Guinea', there was only one thing to do – break his head...Let anyone yell wop or Jew or nigger around us, we taught him not to do it again".
 Once he heard a reporter call someone a "Jew bastard" at a party and punched out the speaker.
 When Sinatra heard that some golf clubs restricted Jews from membership, he became the second non-Jew to join a club with a majority Jewish membership.